ai2cm/fv3gfs-fortran/README.md

 If necessary, this will build the image, but it will overwrite the compiled sources with a bind mount to your host filesystem.
 You will need to compile the model with the filesystem bind-mounted in this way.
-Once in the container, you can compile the model using the commands.
+Once in the container, you can compile the model using the commands

-To compile the model and generate an executable you can use the commands

 ```bash
 cd /FV3
 ./configure gnu_docker